NamamiShanker/namamishanker.github.io/content/posts/scipy_fortran_f2py.md

 	0.00019550323486328125
 {{< /highlight >}}

-Our FORTRAN calling Python code is much faster than the natively  implemented Python code, around 15 times faster.
+Our Fortran calling Python code is much faster than the natively  implemented Python code, around 15 times faster.

 You can now feel the gravity of why you want computations of your scientific library to be done in Low-Level Languages.
 Scipy ships with highly optimized Fortran and C code, which are then fed to F2PY to generate Python extension modules.
 For example, if you view the `scipy/interpolate/fitpack` directory in Scipy's source code, it is filled with Fortran subroutines.
 F2PY is used to build an extension module out of these subroutines, which you actually call in your Python code.